Vaccines Provide Many Health Benefits

 • Reporting your baby's vaccinations

-All vaccines need to be reported to Public Health.
+Use Immunize Connect to report vaccinations online for children 0 - 17 years.
 Your baby's health care provider is not required to do this for you.
-Use your personal immunization record (yellow card) to keep track of your baby's vaccinations.
+Use the personal immunization record (yellow card) to keep track of your baby's vaccinations.

 For more information, read more in A Parent's Guide to Vaccination.